 Pack a Bag

 Some winery tours that include multiple stops are akin to a day at the beach, with lots of walking, sunshine, and long stretches outdoors.
 Plan accordingly and bring necessities like water, sunscreen, sunglasses, and headwear.
-Wear light clothing and comfortable shoes as a full day of wine tasting can have you on your feet for hours.
+Keep in mind that carrying around a glass of wine all day means you'll only have one hand free.

 2. SWIRL - Softly make small rotations with your wrist to swirl the wine around in the glass.
 Swirling the wine aerates it, and will help activate the aroma.